 While compelling, these studies are based on the observation of a few zones.
 What is needed is research examining a large sample of attendance zones embedded in a large number of urban school districts.
 A recent publication by Richards (2014) takes preliminary steps in that direction.
 Richards compares the racial diversity in actual attendance zones with racial diversity across hypothetical attendance zones—called Voronoi polygons—surrounding each school location.
 Voronoi zones are often (but not always) more compact than actual attendance zones.
 Once Richards creates hypothetical attendance zones, she subtracts the racial diversity in actual zones from racial diversity in the corresponding, hypothetical zones.

 She finds that, on average, racial diversity in hypothetical attendance zones is slightly greater than racial diversity in actual attendance zones (Richards 2014:1126, Table 1).
 Specifically, she states that diversity among multiple racial groups is .003 percentage points lower in actual attendance zones than hypothetical zones.
-Based on this difference, Richards (2014) concluded, “By comparing the characteristics of current attendance zones to the attendance zones that would be expected in the absence of gerrymandering, I find that first grade attendance zone boundaries generally serve to segregate students by race and ethnicity” (p.
+Based on this difference, Richards (2014) concludes, “By comparing the characteristics of current attendance zones to the attendance zones that would be expected in the absence of gerrymandering, I find that first grade attendance zone boundaries generally serve to segregate students by race and ethnicity” (p.
 1148).

 Richards’s conclusions strike us as problematic given that she never directly measures the shape of actual attendance zones.
 As result of this omission, she does not determine the correlation between attendance zone shape and attendance zone racial diversity—a necessary step in arguing that zone irregularity is correlated with zone racial diversity.
-One of the contributions of this article is to examine the correlation between attendance zone shape and attendance zone racial diversity directly; the results of our analyses lead us to different conclusions than those reached by Richards.
+One of the contributions of the present article is to examine the correlation between attendance zone shape and attendance zone racial diversity directly; the results of our analyses lead us to different conclusions than those reached by Richards.

 In contrast to scholars who argue that irregular attendance zones lead to increased segregation, others suggest that school districts often draw zones in an effort to integrate students (Diem 2012).
 The corollary is that compact attendance zones segregate students by replicating existing residential patterns (Goldring et al. 2006; Gordon 1994; Mitchell, Batie, and Mitchell 2010; Tannenbaum 2013).
 As in the case of arguments that districts delineate irregular attendance zones to segregate children, little scholarly literature supports the contention that many districts draw irregular zones to integrate them.
 Most evidence is anecdotal and derived from local newspapers (Cohee 2002; Mehta 2005; Murden 2013; Smith 2009; Solomon 2003).